 The School may, from time to time, review and update these guidelines and strategies to take into account the advice from the Victorian Chief Health Officer and the Victorian Government to ensure the health and wellbeing of our students, staff and families is adhered to at all times.

-St Francis de Sales understands this is a very unique situation the world is in and that remote learning may cause a significant degree of anxiety for you and your child.
-Working remotely certainly presents with some challenges, so please be sure to look after yourself and the people in your family.
+St Francis de Sales understands this is a very unique situation the world is in and may cause a significant degree of anxiety for you and your child.

 We are all living in extraordinary times, continuously dealing with changes in the way we interact and live.
 As we continue on this journey together, we continue to acknowledge and recognise the physical restrictions, emotional stresses and financial pressure that make daily living difficult to cope with during this time.